GLP-1 for Your Wedding: What to Know Before You Start.

 How far in advance should you start a GLP-1 before your wedding?

-4 to 6 months — General toning and appetite reset
+4 to 6 months — smaller goals, appetite reset

-9 to 12 months — Larger weight goals, slower and steadier loss
+9 to 12 months — larger goals, slower and steadier loss

 Why are couples turning to GLP-1s before their wedding?